What topics to write about

 Resource posts don’t have to be as massive, but they are highly resourceful.

-New bloggers can attempt resource posts, and many are a round up of helpful tips or resources like other blogs, bloggers, tools etc..
+New bloggers can attempt to write about resource ideas, and many are a round up of helpful tips or resources like other blogs, bloggers, tools etc..

 All you need is Google to find these resources to round up. 🙂